Three tips to help you find, and apply, for a small business grant to help fund your success.

 1. Know where to look

 There are a number of city and state governments that offer grants to small businesses.
-For example, Connecticut’s Small Business Express Program offers grants to small businesses intended to stimulate job growth.
-The city of Chicago’s Small Business Improvement Fund helps small businesses in certain neighborhoods with property improvements.
+For example, Chicago’s Small Business Improvement Fund helps small businesses in certain neighborhoods with commercial or industrial property improvements.
+Also, New Jersey’s Small Business Improvement Grant offers to reimburse 50%, or up to $50,000, of costs associated with making building improvements or purchase and installation of new furniture or equipment.

-Learn more about grants for diverse small business owners.
+Learn more about grants for diverse small business owners where you live.
 The federal government’s Economic Development Administration can help you find information about funding opportunities in your area.
 You can also research grants at the Small Business Administration website.

-Tip: Ask your network about grants they’ve heard of in your industry or area, or whether they know of funds aimed at helping women.
-You can bolster your network and find helpful support aimed specifically at women business owners.
+Tip: Ask your network about grants they’ve heard of in your industry or area, or if they know of funds aimed at helping small businesses.
+You can bolster your network and find helpful support aimed specifically at small business owners.

 2. Be prepared to apply